facebook/zstd/zstd_compression_format.md

 This is the size, in bytes, of the following `User_Data` (without including the magic number nor the size field itself).
-This field is represented using 4 Bytes, Little endian format, unsigned 32-bits.
+This field is represented using 4 Bytes, Little-endian format, unsigned 32-bits.
 This means `User_Data` can’t be bigger than (2^32-1) bytes.

 __`User_Data`__